dfabulich/baseline-calculator/README.md

 How long does it take for web features to achieve widespread availability?

-**tl;dr: The features released in 2020 took 30 months to achieve 95% market share.**
+**tl;dr: 65 features became eligible for Baseline in 2020.
+80% of those features achieved 95% market share in 30 months.**

 # Background: How should "Baseline" be defined?